flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 As a general guideline, the underlying logic for cross validation and search algorithms will wrap the sklearn API that offers the same functionality, since these functions/methods are widely used and well-tested.
 Where appropriate, future offerings might need to implement certain functionality from scratch.

 :::info
-**NOTE:** Of course, the user can always use the `ModelTrainer` API to do hyperparameter tuning on their own using their hyperopt/automl framework of choice.
-However, this means that all of the separate training jobs occur within the scope of a single Flytekit task, as opposed to being orchestrated by Flyte propellor on a K8s cluster.
+**NOTE:** users can always do hyperparameter tuning with the `ModelTrainer` API and a hyperopt/automl framework of choice.
+However, this means that all of the separate training jobs occur within the scope of a single flytekit task, as opposed to being orchestrated by flyte propellor on a K8s cluster.
 Therefore, the `ModelTrainer` resources need to be properly configured to run however many training runs the user wants for doing e.g. grid search, random search, bayesian optimization, etc.
 :::

 #### Tuner API Architecture Overview

-In terms of Flytekit tasks and workflows, the `ModelTuner` compiles the user-provided functions/configuration:
+In terms of flytekit tasks and workflows, the `ModelTuner` compiles the user-provided functions/configuration:

 - `ModelTuner`: this class takes the `model_trainer`, `hyperparameter_space`, `cross_validation`, and other arguments to compose a workflow that orchestrates the running of individual model training and evaluation tasks, and selects the best model based on the `evaluate` function in the `ModelTrainer` object and the `minimize` argument.
-   - For random search, grid search, and other embarrassingly parallel hyperparameter optimization algorithms, the hyperparameters are all sampled up-front and a map task is created from the user-provided functions in the `ModelTrainer`
+   - for random search, grid search, and other embarrassingly parallel hyperparameter optimization algorithms, the hyperparameters are all sampled up-front and a map task is created from the user-provided functions in the `ModelTrainer`
-   - For sequential algorithms that rely on the evaluation of some number of model training runs to inform how the hyperparameter space is sampled in subsequent runs (e.g. Bayesian optimization), the model tuner creates a `dynamic` workflow.
+   - for sequential algorithms that rely on the evaluation of some number of model training runs to inform how the hyperparameter space is sampled in subsequent runs (e.g. Bayesian optimization), the model tuner creates a `dynamic` workflow.
 - `CrossValidation`: cross validation is handled in one of two ways:
   - If the user provides a static validation set with the `validation_url` argument, a single validation performance metric will be used to determine the best model.
   - If the user specifies a `CrossValidation` object, the underlying tasks/workflows in `ModelTuner`, will handle the training/validation partitions with a `PartitionIndex`, i.e. the training task will receive an object that specifies the index of the training and validation sets for a particular training run.
 The mean validation performance over the `k` validation sets will be used to determine the best model.